ipfs/ipfs-companion/docs/MV3.md

 }
 ```

 The API only allows for 5000 such rules to exist at the time of writing this, so that value can be exhausted pretty quickly.
-To save the rules and gain more coverage of such serviceable URLs, we make use of the fact that rules allow for regex substitutions.
-So instead of adding one rule per redirect, we can dynamically generate a regex pattern to suffice redirection.
+So instead of adding one rule per redirect, we can dynamically generate a single regex pattern to handle multiple redirections.

 For example